RVs rely on water lines to move water through the system. If the lines or pipes become frozen during winter, they can crack.

 RV Antifreeze Types – Know the Differences

-Not only is RV antifreeze completely separate to automotive antifreeze, but there are at least four antifreeze types intended for RVs.
+Not only is RV antifreeze completely separate from automotive antifreeze, but there are at least four antifreeze types intended for RVs.

 1. Recycled Antifreeze

-It’s possible to recycled antifreeze – believe it or not – when a considerable amount of it is used.
+It’s possible to recycle antifreeze – believe it or not – when a considerable amount of it is used.

 An ethanol-based RV antifreeze is commonly sold and found in many places.